-Now fast forward the tape to late March of this year, and associate editor Amy Higgins has just handed Lee Teschler her article on the Indy 500, which you will find on Page 00 of this issue.
+Now fast forward the tape to late March of this year, and associate editor Amy Higgins has just handed Lee Teschler her article on the Indy 500.
 Because of new 180° crankshafts being used at Indy this year, the article has a segment on the acoustical signature resulting from the cranks.
 Lee thought Amy's explanation of this might not be technically accurate, and he referred the matter to me.
 I agreed that this part of her article might have some technical flaws.

 Poor Amy.
 Lee and I asked her to delve further into the matter and verify what she had written.
 That took a lot of time and caused her a lot of additional work, but guess what?
 She had been correct from the start.
 The problem was that Lee and I didn't know as much about engines as we thought we did.